iron-fish/website/blog/2023-04-04-GPU-miner-contest.md

-We are thrilled to announce our open-source GPU mining contest!
+We are thrilled to announce our open-source GPU mining competition!

 During this contest, eligible users are invited to create open-source GPU miners on the Iron Fish network.
 The more miners there are, the more secure and decentralized Iron Fish becomes.

-Please read on to learn more about contest requirements, deadlines, and instructions.
+Please read on to learn more about competition requirements, deadlines, and instructions.

 ## Requirements